Orion-AI-Lab/orion-ai-lab.github.io/content/_index.md

   - block: slider
     content:
       slides:
-        - title: Who are we?
+        - title: Who we are
           content: |
             ### In OrionLab, we like to play with big Earth Observation data and use Artificial Intelligence research to have a positive impact on the society and the environment.